superfluidity/RDCL3D/README.md

 Documentation is available in the docs folder of this repository.

-SS.
-Salsano, F. Lombardo, C. Pisa, P. Greto, N. Blefari-Melazzi, “RDCL 3D, a Model Agnostic Web Framework for the Design and Composition of NFV Services”, 3rd IEEE International Workshop on Orchestration for Software Defined Infrastructures, O4SDI at IEEE NFV-SDN conference, Berlin, 6-8 November 2017 ([pdf on Arxiv](https://arxiv.org/pdf/1702.08242))
+S. Salsano, F. Lombardo, C. Pisa, P. Greto, N. Blefari-Melazzi, “RDCL 3D, a Model Agnostic Web Framework for the Design and Composition of NFV Services”, 3rd IEEE International Workshop on Orchestration for Software Defined Infrastructures, O4SDI at IEEE NFV-SDN conference, Berlin, 6-8 November 2017 ([pdf on Arxiv](https://arxiv.org/pdf/1702.08242))